The Volokh Conspiracy

 Academic bureaucracies are, to understate the point, not notable for their self-restraint in such matters.
 There is therefore a danger that the YLS policy will expand over time, in various problematic ways.
 If Yale's policy for funding student employment becomes subject to a growing list of ideological constraints, it is likely to undermine ideological diversity at the school, and undercut the whole purpose of the funding policy—which is to enable students to work for a wide range of public interest employers.

 Gerken emphasizes that the policy is strictly limited to cases of employment discrimination, and will have accommodations for religious groups.
 But these constraints could be eroded over time.
-It may be that the slippery slope risk so great, that it's not worth going down this route in the first place.
+It may be that the slippery slope risk is so great, that it's not worth going down this route in the first place.
 As a practical matter, it is unlikely that more than a very small number of Yale law students will seek out subsidies to work for organizations that discriminate in the ways the current policy seeks to forbid.
 Letting those few slip through the cracks, as it were, may be a price worth paying to avoid slippery slopes.
 At the very least, Yale and other schools with similar policies should consider the risk, and establish institutional barriers to guard against overexpansion of these sorts of policies.

 NOTE: I have more than the usual number of personal connections to the subject of this post.
 I am myself a Yale Law School graduate (Class of 2001).
 In the summer of 1998, I had a Yale-funded summer fellowship to work at the Institute for Justice, a libertarian public interest law firm.
 Current YLS Dean Heather Gerken is a friend and a professional mentor of mine.
 I am also a longtime member of the Federalist Society, and was a member of the Yale Law School student chapter during my time as a YLS student.